sofienargoubi/angularVIDMIZER/README.md

 ## :mega: About the projet

-mini-application create with symfony4.4 and angular 9 , the projet contain authentification module ( register / login ) and addres-book module ( add / delete / search / order )  also the project contain i18n module that allow us to translate the content of our application (Eng/Fr).
+mini-application create with symfony4.4 and angular 9, the project contains an authentification module (register/login) and address-book module (add/delete / search/order) also the project contain an i18n module that allows us to translate the content of our application (Eng/Fr).